bitcoinerlab/descriptors/README.md

               // to denote an arbitrary index. index,      // The descriptor's index in the case of a range descriptor
               // (must be an integer >= 0).
-  checksumRequired = false, // Flag indicating if the descriptor is required
+  checksumRequired = false // Optional flag indicating if the descriptor is
-                            // to include a checksum.
-  allowMiniscriptInP2SH = false, // Flag indicating if this instance can parse
+                           // required to include a checksum.
+Defaults to false. allowMiniscriptInP2SH = false, // Flag indicating if this instance can parse
                                  // and generate script satisfactions for
                                  // sh(miniscript) top-level expressions of